 Graduate Certificate in Computer Security and Information Assurance

 The graduate certificate in computer security and information assurance provides a strong technical education in the security of computer systems and networks, as well as training in related policy issues.
 The program emphasizes concepts in computer security, augmented with current industry standard techniques and challenges.
-It provides an alternative to the full M.S. program for practicing computer scientists and other information technology personnel who wish to extend their education beyond the B.S. level, and to those who wish to acquire up-to-date knowledge in the burgeoning field of computer and network security.
+It provides an alternative to the full master of science degree program for practicing computer scientists and other information technology personnel who wish to extend their education beyond the bachelor of science level, and to those who wish to acquire up-to-date knowledge in the burgeoning field of computer and network security.

 Specific admission requirements are shown on the Graduate Program Finder.

-The following requirements must be fulfilled: 12 credits, including 6 credits in required courses and 6 credits in elective courses.
+The following requirements must be fulfilled: 12 credits, including 6 credits in required courses and 6 credits in elective courses chosen from the list below.

 |CSCI 6531||Computer Security|